-- 1. The Superintendent submits to the School Board a proposed operating budget for the fiscal year commencing on July 1.
-The operating budget includes proposed expenditures and the means of financing them.
-The level of control for the budgets is at the functional level as set forth and presented as required supplementary information. - 2.
-Public hearings are conducted to obtain taxpayer comment. - 3.
-Prior to July 1, the budget is legally enacted by a School Board resolution pursuant to the Uniform Budgeting and Accounting Act (1968 PA 2).
+- 3. Prior to July 1, the budget is legally enacted by a School Board resolution pursuant to the Uniform Budgeting and Accounting Act (1968 PA 2).
 The Act requires that the budget be amended prior to the end of the fiscal year when necessary to adjust appropriations if it appears that revenues and other financing sources will be less than anticipated or so that expenditures will not be in excess of original estimates.
 Expenditures shall not be made or incurred, unless authorized in the budget, in excess of the amount appropriated.
 Violations, if any, are noted in the required supplementary information section. - 4.
 The Superintendent is authorized to transfer budgeted amounts between major expenditure functions within any fund; however, these transfers and any revisions that alter the total expenditures of any fund must be approved by the School Board. - 5.
 Formal budgetary integration is employed as a management control device during the year for the general, special revenue and debt service funds. - 6.
-The budget was amended during the year with supplemental appropriations, the last one approved prior to June 30, 2017.
+The budget was amended during the year with supplemental appropriations, the last one approved prior to June 30, 2018.

-During the year ended June 30, 2017, there were no expenditures in excess of the amounts appropriated for the year.
+During the year ended June 30, 2018, there were no expenditures in excess of the amounts appropriated for the year.